 Mr. Coutu, Corporate Director, is the former Chairman of Syncrude Canada Ltd., a Canadian oil sands project and is past President and Chief Executive Officer of Canadian Oil Sands Limited, an oil and gas company.
 He was previously Senior Vice-President and Chief Financial Officer of Gulf Canada Resources Limited, and prior to that held various positions in the areas of corporate finance, investment banking, and mining and oil and gas exploration and development.
-Mr. Coutu is a director of Canada Life, Empower and Putnam.
-He is also a director of Power, IGM, IG Wealth Management, Mackenzie Inc., Brookfield Asset Management Inc. and the Calgary Stampede Foundation board.
-He has held board positions with Enbridge Inc., Gulf Indonesia Resources Limited, the Calgary Exhibition and Stampede and the board of governors of the Canadian Association of Petroleum Producers.
+Mr. Coutu is a director of Canada Life and Empower.
+He is also a director of Power, IGM, IG Wealth Management, Mackenzie Inc., Brookfield Asset Management Ltd. and the Calgary Stampede Foundation board.
+He has held board positions with Putnam Investments, Brookfield Corporation (formerly Brookfield Asset Management Inc.), Enbridge Inc., Gulf Indonesia Resources Limited, the Calgary Exhibition and Stampede and the board of governors of the Canadian Association of Petroleum Producers.
 Mr. Coutu is a former member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta.

-BOARD/ BOARD COMMITTEE MEMBERSHIP[1] 2022 ATTENDANCE
+BOARD/ BOARD COMMITTEE MEMBERSHIP ^[1] 2023 ATTENDANCE

-Board 12 of 12
+Board 13 of 14

-Governance and Nominating Committee 3 of 3
+Governance and Nominating Committee 2 of 2

-Human Resources Committee 4 of 4
+Human Resources Committee 7 of 9

-Investment Committee 4 of 4
+Investment Committee 5 of 6

+10100 1011 2717 070

 LIFECO SECURITIES HELD

 Common Shares DSUs ^[2] Total

+as at March 7, 2024 10,000 136,194 146,194

 as at March 8, 2023 10,000 118,693 128,693

-as at March 3, 2022 10,000 100,888 110,888

-Change (#) Nil 17,805 17,805
+Change (#) Nil 17,501 17,501

-Total Market Value of Securities Held ^[5] \$4,708,877
+Total Market Value of Securities Held ^[5] \$6,397,449

-Minimum Equity Ownership Requirement ^[6] \$718,750
+Minimum Equity Ownership Requirement ^[6] \$1,000,000

-Total Market Value as a Multiple of Minimum Equity Ownership Requirement 6.55 6.55 x
+Total Market Value as a Multiple of Minimum Equity Ownership Requirement 6.40x

-Minimum Equity Ownership Requirement: Meets/On Track to Meet 1
+Minimum Equity Ownership Requirement: Meets/On Track to Meet √